DamianMullins/damianmullins.com/pages/2018-03-29-learn-react-by-building-a-web-app-week-1/index.md

 This post is a run-through of *what* I spent my week working on rather than a guide to *how* I did it.

-## The plan

-The plan at the start of the week looked like this

-- Get a basic app up and running on [CodeSandbox](https://codesandbox.io).
-- Break sections of the app into components.
-- Add some state to track "owned" coins and apply filters.
-- Look into database options.

-I also set myself a few stretch goals

-- Retrieve data from a database.
-- Set up continuous integration.
-- Look into unit testing best practices in React.

 <a id="what-features-will-be-in-the-first-iteration" aria-hidden="true"></a>

 ## What features will be in the first iteration?

 [Last week I decided on some of the features of the app](/learn-react-by-building-a-web-app/#what-am-i-going-to-build).
-This week, for the first iteration, I would like the app to
+This week, for the first iteration, I wanted to

+- Get a basic app up and running on [CodeSandbox](https://codesandbox.io).
+- Break sections of the app into components.
 - Display a list of coins.
 - Provide a way for the user to mark a coin as "owned".
 - Have filters for coin denomination and showing "owned" & "needed" coins.
+- Retrieve data from a database (stretch goal).
 - Require users to log in so that their data can be saved to a database (stretch goal).
+- Set up continuous integration (stretch goal).
+- Look into unit testing best practices in React (stretch goal).

 ## Choosing a name